guidefari/here_hugo/content/bliki/outbox.md

 ## Benefits
 - More resilience against transmission failures.
 This pattern *guarantees delivery*
+- Improved UX for user facing actions.
+A user won't have to wait for all your system's *background* tasks to complete before getting some sort of feedback

 ## Misc notes
 - Having a complementary inbox on the consumer side feels like overkill for me 👀
 - A reliable message queue can simplify the implementation.
 SQS & Redis come to mind

 ## Example
-- [ ] When you have a moment, create a demo repo.
+- ✅ When you have a moment, create a [demo repo](https://github.com/guidefari/outbox).

 - Order service
   - Outbox